 The Real Estate Roundtable (RER) does not intend this communication to be a solicitation related to any particular company, nor does it intend to provide investment, legal, or tax advice.
 Nothing herein should be construed to be an endorsement by RER of any specific company or products as an offer to sell or a solicitation to buy any security or other financial instrument or to participate in any trading strategy.
 RER expressly disclaims any liability for the accuracy, timeliness, or completeness of data in this publication.

-Addressing the Perfect Storm of Pro-cyclical Regulatory Proposals and the Wave of Maturing CRE Debt
+Capital and Credit Addressing the Wave of Maturing CRE Debt